Skip to content

 Using Generator Expressions

-CMake generator expressions provide a more flexible approach to conditional configuration:
+CMake's generator expressions provide a more flexible way to perform conditional configuration:

 cmake